Jenkins' Town Lyceum Building

-The Jenkins' Town Lyceum Building, also known as the Jenkintown Library, is an historic American lyceum and library building located in Jenkintown, Montgomery County, Pennsylvania.
+The Jenkins' Town Lyceum Building, also known as the Jenkintown Library, is an historic lyceum and library building in Jenkintown, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 The original building was built in 1839, and was then expanded between 1909 and 1910.
 It is a two-story, fieldstone building with a gable roof and a one-story rear wing and addition.
 It features a two-story, columned portico with a flagstone floor.
 The Reading Room and Lambert Memorial Room have notable decorations.

-It was added to the National Register of Historic Places in 1979.